 International Board of Governors

-Vice Chair of the Executive Committee and Chief Scientific Officer, Johnson & Johnson
+Chief Executive Officer and Chairman, Galapagos NV; Former Chief Scientific Officer, Johnson & Johnson

 Paul Stoffels is Chief Scientific Officer at Johnson & Johnson.
 As such, he is focused on leading global teams to discover and develop new and innovative treatments for unmet medical needs in the areas of CNS, pain, infectious disease, metabolism, cardiovascular disease, and primary care across Johnson & Johnson Pharmaceutical Research & Development, LLC, ALZA Corporation, and TransForm Pharmaceuticals Inc. Previously, he was company group chairman, Virology, where he led both R&D and commercialization activities for one of the newest business segments of Johnson & Johnson.